 Under the CSS component of the MHSA, counties can request three different kinds of funding to make changes and expand their mental health services and supports.
 Funding includes:

-Full Service Partnership Funds General Systems Development Funds Outreach and Engagement Funds • to provide all of the mental health services and supports a person wants and needs to reach his or her goals. to improve mental health services and supports for people who receive mental health services. to reach out to people who may need services but are not receiving them.
+Full Service Partnership Funds

+to provide all of the mental health services and supports a person wants and needs to reach his or her goals.